Hammershus: History

+In 1743 Hammershus was abandoned as a stronghold.
+The remains were preserved in 1822.
+Since the major excavation and restoration work in the late 1800s, there has been a continuous maintenance of the ruins.

 Description

 Visitors to Hammershus have views of the coastline and the sea surrounding Bornholm.
 South of the castle is a deep valley, water filled hollows, and dense forest.
 There are a number points before arriving at castle where enemies could be stopped.
 The castle was built with box-like rooms surrounded by rings of fortifications.
 Each provided an additional layer of protection from invaders.
 Two natural spring ponds provided fresh drinking water on the side of the castle.

 Art

-Because of the unusual light on Bornholm, and because it has only four hours of darkness in summer, many of Denmark's earliest artists chose to paint views of Hammerhus.
+Because of the unusual light on Bornholm, and because it has only four hours of darkness in summer, many of Denmark's earliest artists chose to paint views of Hammershus.
 One of the most notable is by Anton Eduard Kieldrup from 1848, which is on display at the Bornholm Art Museum.